andresmolivares/ForaFinServices/README.md

 ## Improvements

 **Cache Refresh Options** - Added cache refresh settings to periodically load company info data to cache as part of the API pipeline startup.
-This automation will add load time to the API start up, but will the data updated for API requests.
+This automation will add load time to the API start up, but will increase availability for API requests.
 The PUT can still update the cache manually if necessary.

 ## Future Updates